Natural Solutions for Histamine Intolerance

 Oestrogen increases histamine production and excess histamine stimulates oestrogen...its a vicious cycle!
 If you are overweight, or dealing with issues such as PMS, endometriosis, PCOS, ovarian cysts, fibrocystic breasts or heavy periods, you are likely oestrogen dominant.
 This could be due to very high levels of oestrogen, or even 'normal' levels of oestrogen, but low levels of progesterone (relative oestrogen dominance).

 Progesterone is needed to 'balance' oestrogen, and counteract some of the potential negative effects.
 We only produce progesterone after ovulation, therefore if we aren't ovulating or just have very high oestrogen levels, we may have issues with excess histamine in the system too.
-Reasons for these imbalances include stress, nutrient deficiencies, insulin resistance, thyroid dysfunction, gut infections and excessive body fat.
+Reasons for these imbalances include stress, nutrient deficiencies, mineral imbalances, thyroid dysfunction + gut infections

 Start by managing your stress levels, as this is one of the main ways that our hormones can be thrown 'out of whack'.
-Consume plenty of fibre, particularly from cruciferous vegetables like broccoli, cabbage, cauliflower and kale, as these help to detoxify excess oestrogen.
 Avoid endocrine disrupting chemicals (EDC's) in the environment such as plastics, phthalates and parabens, as these can enter our bloodstream and start to mimic/interfere with our own sex hormones.